 Determining Liability in a Jacksonville Truck Accident Lawsuit

-> It may feel easy to assume in a truck accident that liability falls on the truck driver, and in many cases, this is true.
+In a truck accident, it may feel easy to assume that liability falls on the truck driver, and in many cases, this is true.
 However, you must remember that other sources of liability can exist, including additional sources of liability.
-An experienced truck accident attorney will help you determine all of the potential sources of liability and all insurance resources that you can access for compensation.
+An experienced truck accident attorney will help you determine all potential sources of liability and all insurance resources you can access for compensation.

-> In addition to the truck driver, other potential sources of liability in a truck accident include:
+In addition to the truck driver, other potential sources of liability in a truck accident include:

-> - The trucking company, which may face vicarious liability for the actions of its drivers while on the job.
-The trucking company should properly vet the drivers it hires by screening their background and criminal histories.
+- The trucking company may face vicarious liability for the actions of its drivers while on the job.
+The trucking company should adequately vet its drivers by screening their background and criminal histories.
 They need to ensure the driver has the proper license and training to handle the rigors of the job.
-They must ensure compliance with all federal trucking industry regulations regarding drug and alcohol screenings, annual medical exams, hours of service, and the routine maintenance and repair of the truck.
+Finally, they must ensure compliance with all federal trucking industry regulations regarding drug and alcohol screenings, annual medical exams, hours of service, and the routine maintenance and repair of the truck.

-> - The shipper, who must ensure that the trucking company and truck driver have the proper licenses and insurance policies, and that they remain in good standing with federal regulating authorities.
-The shipper also has the responsibility to ensure proper loading of the truck’s cargo to avoid a weight imbalance that would cause the truck to overturn.
+- The shipper must ensure that the trucking company and truck driver have the proper licenses and insurance policies and that they remain in good standing with federal regulating authorities.
+The shipper also has the responsibility to ensure proper loading of the truck's cargo to avoid a weight imbalance that would cause the truck to overturn.

-> - Other drivers, whose negligent actions could have resulted in an accident with a vehicle that proves difficult to maneuver.
+- Other drivers, whose negligent actions could have resulted in an accident with a vehicle that proves difficult to maneuver.

 - The individual or entity tasked with providing maintenance and repair services on the truck.